jbelmont/api-workshop/README.md

 *Golang is very opionated about the package location and structure.*

 #### Running API

+Run `make build` to build the api and in particular the docker containers.

 Run `make dev` in order to get API running locally